tanishq0917t/Comparative-Study-for-Backend-in-AI-Driven-APIs/README.md

 <hr>

-<h2>If you don't want to use docker, you can manually setup all frameworks</h2>
+<h2>If you don't want to use Docker, you can manually set up all frameworks</h2>

 ### How to set up FastAPI Environment
 Execute the following commands to install dependencies